Raedaw/backend-project/README.md

 ## Set-up instructions

-Upon forking and cloning this project, in order to install dependencies please run
+Upon forking and cloning this project, in order to install dependencies please run the command:

 ```
 $ npm install